Last Day Collage

 The Temple Shalom Religious School strives to create a vibrant Jewish environment for our families as we partner in their Jewish journey of life-long education.
 We are proud to be creating new and innovative ways to reach out to our students and parents.

-We are very excited to have our students take a decision making role in our school by creating our Tzedakah programs for the year.
-The Beit Din was originally a Rabbinic Court, established in ancient times that decided questions of religious law and appointed judges.
-Today, the Temple Shalom Religious School Tzedakah Beit Din consists of students in Kindergarten through 7th Grade and is responsible for our Tzedakah, Tikun Olam programs for our school throughout the year.
+We are excited to have our students take a decision-making role in our school by creating our tzedakah programs for the year.
+The Beit Din was originally a Rabbinic Court, established in ancient times, that decided questions of religious law and appointed judges.
+Our Beit Din, "House of Judgement", is a program for students enrolled at Temple Shalom from kindergarten through the 5th grade.

 Temple Shalom Youth Choir!